Skip to content

 Making a complaint of sexual harassment at work

-If you believe you have been sexually harassed, or have witnessed sexual harassment taking place, you need to raise a formal grievance about sexual harassment in the workplace.
+If you believe you have been sexually harassed, or have witnessed sexual harassment taking place, you need to follow the firm’s Sexual Harassment Policy and raise a formal grievance about sexual harassment in the workplace.

 If you need support to raise a grievance, ask your employer if they provide a confidential counselling service which will be attached to one of their insurance policies.
 Read Fiona Martin’s advice in the Independent here.